11jolek11/11jolek11/README.md

 ### Hi!
 I'm Andrzej
 - 🔭 I’m currently working on ...
-I'm studying, so I don't have time for projects
 - 🌱 I’m currently learning ...
+Kotlin
 - 👯 I’m looking to collaborate with other devs
 - 💬 Ask me about anything you want!